 Test Setup and Benchmarks

-- Latest working BIOS and drivers were used at the time of the review.
+- Latest working BIOS, updates and drivers were used at the time of the review.
 Each test was conducted at least three times for accuracy.

 - AIDA64 Engineer Edition 5.50.3600